 Trousers and Skirts

 As an apple, we know that you have some great legs and you should show them off by wearing an A-line or flared skirt.
-Stick to skirts that fall to the knee or just above as shorter styles such as miniskirts may make you look top-heavy.
+Rock a mini skirt or midi length - your figure is amazing for lots of different styles so don't be afraid to be daring with a cute mini skirt style!

 Look for trousers or skirts that are flat fronted, have pull-on styles or trousers/skirts that have a side zip fastening rather than a front zip.